-Great for boxing up for Christmas gifts or hanging on the tree these biscuits are hard to resist during the festive season.
+Great for boxing up Christmas gifts or hanging on the tree, these biscuits are hard to resist during the festive season.

 - 20 boiled sugar sweets

-- You will also need a biscuit cutters and lined baking sheets
+- you will also need biscuit cutters and lined baking sheets

 - Heat the butter and sugar in a saucepan, stirring until the sugar has dissolved.
 Add the condensed milk and stir together.

 - Sift the flour, bicarbonate of soda and ginger into a bowl and pour over the condensed milk mixture.
-Start by working the ingredients together with a spoon then with clean hands bring the mixture together into a soft dough.
+Start by working the ingredients together with a spoon, then bring the mixture into a soft dough with clean hands.

-- Cut rounds out and place onto a baking sheet.
-Use a very small cutter or knife to cut out circles in the centre of the biscuits (about the size of a pound coin).
+- Cut rounds out and place them onto a baking sheet.
+Use a tiny cutter or knife to cut out circles in the centre of the biscuits (about the size of a pound coin).

 - Bake the biscuits for about 10 minutes until just golden.